 The extended Eastern area of the Lake District National Park includes Birkbeck Fells Common, Bretherdale and Borrowdale within the parishes of Orton and Tebay.

 Our Area Ranger for the East is Suzy Hankin, who can be contacted by phone on 01768 871409 or by email at firstname.lastname@example.org.

-For more information about our work in the area, visit our Eastern Lake District area pages.
+For more information about our work in this area, visit our Eastern Lake District area pages.

-This area is covered by our Area Ranger for the Central and South East is Graham Standring, who can be contacted by phone on 01539 792698 ext 2734 or by email at email@example.com.
+This area is covered by our Area Ranger for the Central and South East, Marian Jones.
+Marian can be contacted by phone on 01539 792698 ext 2734 or by email at firstname.lastname@example.org

-For more information about our work in the area, visit our Central and South Eastern Lake District area pages.
+For more information about our work in this area, visit our Central and South Eastern Lake District area pages.